 What to watch for: If, within a few days of receiving the second injection of an mRNA COVID-19 vaccination your child experiences chest pain, shortness of breath, or feelings of having a fast-beating, fluttering, or pounding heartbeat, you should seek medical attention right away.

 The FDA and the CDC carefully go through the available clinical trial data before deciding whether to extend authorization of a vaccine for use by new age groups.
 The vaccines are continuously monitored for any signs of serious side effects and safety issues among the public.

 Yes, an infected child can transmit COVID-19 to you or another child or adult.
 Some studies suggest that young children may be less likely to spread the virus to others than older children and adults, but it can still happen.
 Getting vaccinated yourself will help protect you from severe illness if you catch COVID-19 from your child, and reduce the risk that you will spread the coronavirus to your children and other family members if you become infected

-The CDC’s Advisory Committee on Immunization Practices (ACIP) met on Saturday, June 18, 2022, and voted in favor of using the Moderna and Pfizer COVID-19 vaccines for children aged 6 months+.
+You can get your child vaccinated now.
+The CDC’s Advisory Committee on Immunization Practices (ACIP) met on Saturday, June 18, 2022, and voted in favor of using the Moderna and Pfizer COVID-19 vaccines for children aged 6 months and older.
 On June 17th, the FDA authorized use of the Moderna and Pfizer vaccine for this age group.
 The decision was made after analyzing substantial data from clinical trials involving thousands of children, confirming the vaccine's safety and effectiveness for children in this age group.